magicmarc/marks-reverie/src/content/posts/ACT_V_Wai_and_the_Lighthouse.md

 ## Scene 4: Reunion

 *(Moments later.
-The others appear around the bend, calling his name.
-Amber looks ready to kill him, Mark panicked, Will calmly annoyed.)*
+The others appear around the bend.)*

 **AMBER** *(storming up)*:
 Where the hell did you wander off to, you muppet?
-I nearly filed a missing persons report.

 **WAI** *(forcing a grin, still pale)*:
 Took the scenic route.
 Saw a few things.
 Maybe too many.